Our commitment to providing the most advanced care never ends.

 - Diabetic foot infections and ulcers

-- Resistant microorganisms
+- Drug resistant microorganisms

 - Endocarditis